binoychitale/cse-544-project/README.md

 ### Unzip the data-set
-Before running the project, please unzip the data-set in `data/X_flights_cancellation/jantojun2020.csv.zip`
+Before running the project, please unzip the data-set in `data/X_flights_cancellation/jantojun2020.csv.zip` Copy the csv file named jantojun2020 to X_flights_cancellation folder after extracting.
+If file is not getting copied due to windows naming error then please change name of the unzipped folder from 'jantojun2020.csv' to something else

 ### Execute the project
 To run the project, run the following in the `src` directory: